parkermuir/Rally/README.md

 1. [Contributing](#contributing)

 ## Usage
+- Try it out here: http://bit.ly/rally-app

-- Explore the app demo by clicking 'Login as Guest'
+- Explore the app demo by logging in with a Google account or clicking 'Login as Guest'

 ### Installing Dependencies